 Half-Lies

-Buttoned into grandmother's silk gown,
+Buttoned into mother's old silk gown,

-I cower under winter skies
+I cringe under winter skies

-rumble rolling over the church steeple
+rolling over the church steeple

-the men, trailing behind.
+others trailing behind.

 My fingers clutch the corsage,